-Information on mode of action can be invaluable for evidence integration by enabling the qualitative and quantitative bridging between experimental data and observations in humans.
-Mode of action (MOA) underpins weight of evidence considerations by providing the mechanistic link between empirical observation and biological plausibility.
-The WHO IPCS has developed a well-established framework for assessing mode of action and its implications of human health risk assessment (Boobis et al, 2006, 2008; Meek et al, 2014).
+Information on mode of action (MOA) can be invaluable for evidence integration by enabling the qualitative and quantitative bridging between experimental data and observations in humans.
+MOA underpins weight of evidence considerations by providing the mechanistic link between empirical observation and biological plausibility.
+The WHO IPCS has developed a well-established framework for assessing MOA and its implications of human health risk assessment (Boobis et al, 2006, 2008; Meek et al, 2014).

-The key elements in assessing a mode of action are as follows:
+The key elements in assessing a MOA are as follows: